 8 .
 Offer to businesses

-This time of year, businesses are looking for gifts for their employees and the often purchase in bulk.
+This time of year, businesses are looking for gifts for their employees and often purchase in bulk.
 Consider reaching out to local corporations and telling them about the ability to purchase gift cards through your website.
-This will not only be a boon for your holiday season but could benefit you year round as corporations often offer gift cards as rewards for performance or incentives.
+This will not only be a boon for your holiday season but could benefit you year-round as corporations often offer gift cards as rewards for performance or incentives.